house-of-vanity/house-of-vanity.github.io/content/posts/japan-visa.md

 - You must have visited Japan at least **once in the past 3 years**
 - You must be able to demonstrate **sufficient financial means** to support travel

+### 🗓️ Default Stay Duration & Pro Tip

+Even with a **multiple-entry visa**, the default allowed stay is usually **15 days per visit**.
+However, if your **first trip is longer than 15 days**, immigration may automatically grant you a longer stay period:

+- First trip over 15 days → future stays up to 30 days
+- First trip over 30 days → future stays may allow up to 90 days

+Just make sure your travel itinerary reflects the longer stay for the first visit.

 > _This guide is based on personal experience applying from Cyprus and Russia.
 The process is generally similar in other countries._

 ---